scheuerseb/recreat/docs/usage/average_total_supply.rst

     cost_weights=cost_weights,
     write_non_weighted_result=False)

-In this example, average total supply is determined through the average_total_supply_across_cost method.
+In this example, average total supply is determined through the :py:meth:`.average_total_supply_across_cost` method.
 A weight is defined for each cost threshold; accordingly, cost-weighted average class total supply will be exported.
 The non-weighted average total supply will not be determined, as the write_non_weighted_result parameter has been set to False.